Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

-The lateral transport coefficient, $w$ (see Figure \ref{fig : Halo_FitResults}b) also shows a strong dependency with RH, which are surprising: $w$ is a parameter that should depend only on properties of the porous medium (permeability, capillary pressure, etc. see Equation \ref{eq : LWcoeff}) and not on external conditions; it should thus be constant across all experiments.
-Here, we observe on the contrary that the extracted $w$ increases by a factor $\simeq 9$ between \qty{5}{\percent}RH and \qty{60}{\percent}RH.
+The lateral capillary transport coefficient, $w$ (see Figure \ref{fig : Halo_FitResults}b) also shows a strong dependence on RH, which this time is surprising: $w$ is a parameter that should depend only on properties of the porous medium (permeability, capillary pressure, etc. see Equation \ref{eq : LWcoeff}) and not on external conditions; it should thus be constant across all experiments.
+Here, we observe on the contrary that the extracted $w$ increases by a factor $\simeq 8$ between \qty{5}{\percent}RH and \qty{60}{\percent}RH.

 Since a graph of $1 / w$ as a function of RH indicates an approximate linear decrease with RH (see Figure \ref{fig : Halo_FitResults}b, inset), we fitted the data with the empirical equation